bitlogik/uniblow/README.md

 For quick demo, the default PIN is setup to "1234".

+### Satochip card

+The [Satochip card](https://satochip.io) is an easy-to-use, [open-source](https://github.com/Toporin/SatochipApplet) hardware wallet based on a smartcard.

+Satochip can be initialized from Uniblow by providing a new PIN (4 to 16 alphanumeric characters) and a BIP39 seed.
+By design, once a seed is imported into Satochip, it cannot be recovered, and the private keys derived from the seed are never exported outside of the chip.
+So it is important that the user makes a backup of the seed before the card initialization.

+Satochip supports both contact (usb smartcard reader) and contactless (NFC) connections.

 ### OpenPGP device

 Works with an OpenPGP v2/v3 device that accepts ECP 256K1 key pairs.